-Description The subjects comprise a two storey mid terraced villa, originally constructed by the Local Authority.
-Accommodation Ground Floor: Entrance Hall, Living Room and Kitchen.
-First Floor: Two Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) Approximately 75 sq. metres or thereby.
+Description The subjects comprise an extended two storey end terraced villa, originally constructed by the Local Authority.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hall, Living Room/Dining Room, Kitchen and Cloakroom with WC.
+FIRST FLOOR:- Three Bedrooms & Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to approximately 91m2 or thereby.
 Neighbourhood and location The subjects are located within a well established Local Authority residential estate in the town of Irvine where local amenities can be found.
-Age Approximately 60 years.
-Weather It was dry with clouds overhead during the time of our inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack of brick construction, pointed externally.
+Age Approximately 55 years.
+Weather The weather was dry with clouds overhead during the time of our inspection.
+Chimney stacks None.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the reoof void area is via a hatch formed in the uypper floor hall ceiling.
-The roof was found to be of timber framed construction in a pitched designe overlaid with interlocking tiles, with tiled ridge details.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater good pertaining to the property are run in PVC Main walls Visually inspected with the aid of binoculars where appropriate.
+Access to the roof void is via a hatch formed in the upper floor hall ceiling.
+The roof was found to be of timber frame Rainwater fittings construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
+Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods pertaining to the property are run in PVC.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick/bloockwork construction with an outerleaf of brick/blockwork, rendered and pointed externally.
-It appears that cavity walls insulation has been installed.
+The main walls to the main section of the house appear to be of non-traditional construction, namely, No Fines concrete construction, rendered externally.
+The front projection appears to be of cavity construction, rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of PVC framed double glazed units with timber sills in places with the front access door being a PVC unit and the rear door is a glazed PVC unit.
+The windows are of PVC framed double glazed units with the access door being a PVC unit.
+There are PVC double glazed French doors to the rear garden.
 The eaves and soffits pertaining to the property are of painted timber.
 External decorations Visually inspected.
-The exterior timbers have been painted.
+Exterior timbers and parts of the masonry have been painted.
 Conservatories / porches None.